pierrererot/symfony/README.md

 - useful command N°3 : php bin/console doctrine:migrations:migrate (apply the Migration files)

 # Easter egg
 - When you are connected, you can create a new Order.
-The result into the data/xml/yourOrderId.xml !
+The result is the data/xml/yourOrderId.xml file.
+Check it !

 ENJOY !